HSG47 safe digging practices explained with practical excavation guidance

 Knowledge Hub

 HSG47 is the principal guidance document for avoiding danger from underground services.
-This guide explains the key requirements and how training maps to them.
+This guide explains the key requirements and how cable avoidance training maps to them.

 HSG47, published by the Health and Safety Executive, is the principal guidance document for avoiding danger from underground services during ground works.
 Its full title is "Avoiding danger from underground services" and it applies to anyone who plans, manages, or carries out work that involves breaking ground.
 If your organisation excavates, you need to know what HSG47 says and what it expects of you.